20LitersAdmin/filterbuildscheduler/README.md

   - No conflict if 2 users have the same count open (just adds to it)

 ### Current:
+- NEW BRANCH: `/leaders`
+  - "Clear Filter" button from top section
+  - Exporting the table doesn't display actual availability, just the dd options

 - rails_admin
   - Material list, edit and show are organized, need to organize ALL OTHER models:
-    - Component
-    - Technology
     - Supplier
     - Location
     - User
     - Event?
+Yeah, just index
     - Registration?

-  - links back to app for Assemblies
-    - `/assemble/UID` <- universal uri for all items
-      - use this for `MaterialsPart` too?
-Probably not
-  - Show item history in show / edit
+Or only manage through Events

+- For Setup crew:
+  - need a view similar to /technology/:id/items, but traversing over each component separately
+    - Each build station should have an inventory list showing just that component and its immediate children

 - `Component#weeks_to_out` should traverse downward

 - Drop from Db: